-Both the Crossing Cafe at Alston and the Dining Car at Slaggyford have a children’s menu and Nikki and the team are happy to provide gluten free, vegetarian and vegan options.
-Why not order a children’s box and take it on the train with you or pause at one of our picnic sites?
-The Crossing Cafe is open seven days a week in season and the Dining Car is open on train running days and other days in the main season (check before you travel).
+The Crossing Cafe at Alston has a children’s menu and Nikki and the team are happy to provide gluten free, vegetarian and vegan options.
+Why not order a children’s picnic box and take it on the train with you or stop at one of our picnic sites?
+The Crossing Cafe is open seven days a week in season and the Buffet Car at Slaggyford is open on train running days and other days in the main season (check before you travel).
 To see more about the crossing cafe please click here.

 We love to see families enjoying themselves at South Tynedale Railway so don’t forget to collect your complimentary spotter cards from the ticket office when you buy your ticket.
 These are a great way of keeping younger children entertained throughout the journey and we love to see what you’ve spotted so don’t forget to come back and tell us!

 The Discovery Centre is open seven days a week in season and you can find out about the history of the railway and maybe pause for a while to play with our wooden train set!

 Staff and volunteers will be happy to chat with you when you visit the mezzanine level of our engineering workshop.
 You can see some of the locos and find out what the engineering team are working on and you’ll also find out more about the Strivers, our young railway volunteers.
 Ask a member of staff if your child is interested in joining.

 Signal box tours can be arranged on request.
 We can only allow two people into the signal box at a time on operating days but please let a member of staff know if you would like to go up and meet the signaller and find out about what (s)he does.

 Look at our events page or check our calendar to find details of the family events we run each year.
 Our Halloween and Santa Specials are particularly popular so don’t leave it too late to book.